Before moving to our Nation’s Capital, check out the best neighborhoods in DC

 3. Chinatown is a small but lively neighborhood in DC

-While Chinatown might not be big in terms of area, it’s got a lot of heart, which makes it one of the best neighborhoods in DC.
+While Chinatown might not be big in terms of area, it’s got a lot of heart, which makes it one of the best DC neighborhoods.
 The wide variety of cultural attractions draw in both residents and tourists.
 This historic neighborhood is located east of Downtown DC, and you’ll know you’ve arrived when you see the Friendship Archway at the intersection of H and 7th Streets.

 4. Georgetown is one of the more historic neighborhoods in DC